Deadly Truck Crashes. We Can Help.

 In legal terms, there are economic and non-economic damages.
 Economic damages are those that have a specific dollar value.
 Medical bills arising from the accident, like ambulance and hospital bills, funeral and burial expenses and future lost income of the decedent are examples of economic damages.
 Non-economic damages refer to losses that are less quantifiable but recognized by the law.

 Many families ask how much they could receive for the wrongful death of their loved one.
 There is no set amount for this.
 Each case is unique requires an analysis of factors specific to the case like the truck driver and trucking company’s fault, aggravating factors and damages caused by the death.
-To fully value your wrongful death case, you’ll want to discuss with a truck accident attorney all of your possible losses.
+To fully value your wrongful death case, you’ll want to discuss all of your possible losses with an lawyer.
 It takes a lawyer’s familiarity with the law and experience in accident cases to determine your best legal avenues.